zed-industries/zed/docs/src/assistant-panel.md

 Some additional points to keep in mind:

 - You are free to change the model type at any point in the conversation.
-- You can cycle the role of a message block, by clicking on the role, which is useful when you receive a response in an `Assistant` block that you want to edit and send back up as a `You` block.
+- You can cycle the role of a message block by clicking on the role, which is useful when you receive a response in an `Assistant` block that you want to edit and send back up as a `You` block.

 ## Saving and loading conversations